opencomputeproject/Project_Olympus/README.md

 # Project_Olympus
-The specifications, designs as well as all subdirectories found in the directory are licensed under the OWFa1.0 license and it can be found at:http://www.openwebfoundation.org/legal/the-owf-1-0-agreements/owfa-1-0
+The specifications, designs as well as all subdirectories found in the directory are licensed under the OWFa1.0 license and it can be found at:http://files.opencompute.org/oc/index.php/apps/files?dir=/Shared/Server/Specs/2017/Microsoft/Project_Olympus/V1.0
 Project Olympus

-Hyperscale Open Source Server Hardware Design

-Specs – Hardware and Software Specifications

-HW – Hardware Collateral (Schematics, Board Files, Mechanical Assemblies)

-We will be adding the following:

-Project_Olympus_Universal_Motherboard - Provides full interface specification.
-Project_Olympus_ Universal_Motherboard – Motherboard assembly file.

-Project_Olympus_Server_Mechanical – Provides interface of initial 1U server
-Project_Olympus_Server_Mechanical – Initial 1U server assembly file
+There are 19 specifications loaded and 8 designs